 Architectural overview

 This design mirrors the practical benefits of Unix composability in modern toolchains, where interoperability arises from stable, simple interfaces and predictable conventions.
 See The Art of Unix Programming: Basics of the Unix Philosophy.
-In BusDK, the stable interface is the workspace datasets and their schemas: tables governed by a schema-driven data contract and organized in a consistent directory structure.
-The preferred default is that the repository is a Git repository and tables are stored as CSV, but Git and CSV are implementation choices rather than the definition of the architectural goal.
+The preferred default for workspace data is a Git repository with CSV tables, but Git and CSV are implementation choices rather than the definition of the architectural goal.
+The broader goal is deterministic operation across local CLIs, self-hosted services, managed deployments, and reviewable data workflows.